 New readers to Jakartass may not see the host of links I've put on the right which are of interest to those concerned with Indonesia.
 If you are using Internet Explorer, the links have drifted to the bottom and look a right mess.
 I recommend that you try Mozilla's Firefox.
 Blogger can't help me fix the problem: "This may be a problem specific to the code you have in your template.
 Currently, Blogger Support does not support questions regarding customized template code or CSS/HTML in general."
 That doesn't help me; it's a Blogger template!

 I was going to ramble on, but our kid is contributing diseases to the household, so I'll return to the guardianship of this blog tomorrow.

-3.3 percent??
+Only 3.3 percent??
 According to my calculations, that's about 3 million voters!
 Don't believe everything you believe in instant polls.
-Or the links
+Or the links I give you.

 He probably wants to make the government impotent as well, but the people have spoken loudly and clearly.
 It is time for a change.